Pig (dice game): Hog

 Hog is played with a larger number of dice.
 On a player's turn, they choose any amount of dice to roll, and throw those dice.
-If they roll any 1s, they score zero for their turn; otherwise they score the sum of the dice.
+If they roll any s, they score zero for their turn; otherwise they score the sum of the dice.
 Play then passes to the next player.
 The game continues to a target score.

 Pass the Pigs

 The commercial game Pass the Pigs is similar to two-dice Pig, and is played with two small model pigs being thrown, similar to shagai bones.